TobyJChappell/CPSC_402/Assignment1/README.md

 # Assignment 1
+## Group Members

+This assignment was completed by Toby Chappell, Jin Jung, Irene Liu, and Rose Ramirez.

 ## Specification

 DFA diagrams for each question are found in this repository and titled 1.pdf, 2.pdf, and 3.pdf, each corresponding with their associated question number.
 The use of `*` is used to indicated an else branch, meaning it should be followed if no other branches can be taken.